-Note - RA and ACAS broadcasts (4.3.6.2.1 and 4.3.7.1.2.4) are interrogations
+Note - RA and ACAS broadcasts (4.3.6.2.1 and 4.3.7.1.2.4) are interrogations.

-4.3.2.2.2.1 Transmissions during RA - All air-to-air coordination interrogations and RA and ACAS broadcasts shall be transmitted at full power and these interrogations shall be excluded from the summations of Mode S interrogations in the left-hand terms of inequalities (1) and (2) in 4.3.2.2.2.2 for the duration of the RA.

-4.3.2.2.2.2 Transmissions from ACAS units on the ground - Whenever the ACAS aircraft indicates that it is on the ground, ACAS interrogations shall be limited by setting the number of other ACAS II and III aircraft (na) count in the interference limiting inequalities to a value that is three times the value obtained based on ACAS broadcasts received with a transponder receiver threshold of -74 dBm.
+- 4.3.2.2.2.1 Transmissions during RAs All air-to-air coordination interrogations shall be transmitted at full power and these interrogations shall be excluded from the summations of Mode S interrogations in the left-hand terms of inequalities (1) and (2) in 4.3.2.2.2.2 for the duration of the RA. - 4.3.2.2.2.2 Transmissions from ACAS units on the ground Whenever the ACAS aircraft indicates that it is on the ground, ACAS interrogations shall be limited by setting the number of other ACAS II and III aircraft (n_a) count in the interference limiting inequalities to a value that is three times the value obtained based on ACAS broadcasts received with a transponder receiver threshold of 74 dBm.
 Whenever Mode A/C interrogation power is reduced because of interference limiting, the Mode A/C interrogation power in the forward beam shall be reduced first until the forward sequence matches the right and left sequences.
-The forward, right and left interrogation power.
-Further reduction of Mode A/C power shall be accomplished by sequentially reducing the forward, side and rear interrogation powers.

-4.3.2.2.2.3 Transmissions from ACAS units above 5 490 m (18 000 ft) altitude - Each ACAS interrogator operating above a pressure-altitude of 5 490 m (18 000 ft) shall control its interrogation rate or power or both such that inequalities (1) and (3) in 4.3.2.2.2.2 remain true when na and a are equal to 1, except as provided in 4.3.2.2.2.2.

-4.3.3 Traffic advisories (TAs)

-4.3.3.1 TA function - ACAS shall provide TAs to alert the flight crew to potential threats.
+The forward, right and left interrogation powers shall then sequentially be reduced until they match the rear interrogation power.
+Further reduction of Mode A/C power shall be accomplished by sequentially reducing the forward, side and rear interrogation powers. - 4.3.2.2.2.3 Transmissions from ACAS units above 5 490 m (18 000 ft.) altitude Each ACAS interrogator operating above a pressure-altitude of 5 490 m (18 000 ft.) shall control its interrogation rate or power or both such that inequalities (1) and (3) in 4.3.2.2.2.2 remain true when n_a and a are equal to 1, except as provided in 4.3.2.2.2.1 - 4.3.3 Traffic advisories (TAs) - 4.3.3.1 TA function ACAS shall provide TAs to alert the flight crew to potential threats.
 Such TAs shall be accompanied by an indication of the approximate relative position of potential threats to facilitate visual acquisition.